quixio/quix-samples/csharp/sources/ably-hub/README.md

 - **output**: Name of the output topic to write into.
 - **AblyToken**: The Ably API token to use.
-- **AblyChannel**: The Ably Channel to listen to.
+- **AblyChannel**: The Ably Channel to subscribe to.
 - **StreamId**: A name for the data stream.

 ## Choosing an Ably source

- - Go to the [Ably Hub](https://ably.com/hub) and pick a data source like 'Live Trains', 'Live Bitcoin' prices or 'Live Weather'.
+ - Go to the [Ably Hub](https://ably.com/hub) or your Ably account.
+ - Pick a data source like 'Live Trains', 'Live Bitcoin' or one of your own channels.
- - Choose the "Shell script" option
+ - Choose the "Shell script" option in the Hub, or "Your App"/"API Keys" from the dashboard.
- - Copy the API Key's value from the line beginning with "api_key" (note that this API key is usually only going to last 4 hours for the free Ably account)
+ - Copy the API Key (note that this API key is usually only going to last 4 hours for the free Ably account)
  - Paste this into the AblyToken box in Quix

 Repeat this for the "channel"